bgarret/guard-ftpsync/README.md

-# guard-plopbox
+# guard-ftpsync

-Plopbox is a simple guard library that syncs local and remote directories via FTP as files are changed.
+Ftpsync is a simple guard library that syncs local and remote directories via FTP as files are changed.

 # Usage